 - Thin eggshells can break inside the hen and cut her

 The best solution to irregular shells is to supply your flock with a constant supply of calcium so that hens can eat as much as they need.
-They won’t overeat oyster shells, but will instinctively know how much their body needs.
+They won’t overeat oyster shells but will instinctively know how much their body needs.

 3. Older Hens Can Bleed On Eggs

 If the bleeding is occasional or shows streaks of blood, then there isn’t anything to worry about.
 She should continue to lay clean eggs without further blood issues on the eggs.
-But, if the eggs are severely covered in blood, it usually indicates a bigger health issue with the hen.
+But, if the eggs are severely covered in blood, it usually indicates a more significant health issue with the hen.